spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 1. Create a new gist for this release.

-    1. Log into GitHub as spinnaker-release.
-If this is your first release manager rotation, ask a member of the TOC or SC to add you to the release-manager@spinnaker.io group, which has access to the [spinnaker-release GitHub account credentials](https://docs.google.com/document/d/1CFPP-QXV8lu9QR76B9V0W8TEtObOBv52UqohQ-ztH58/edit?usp=sharing).
+    1. Log into GitHub as spinnaker-release. release-manager@spinnaker.io group will have access to the [spinnaker-release GitHub account credentials](https://docs.google.com/document/d/1CFPP-QXV8lu9QR76B9V0W8TEtObOBv52UqohQ-ztH58/edit?usp=sharing).

     1. Create a new gist to hold the